Who is a Veterinarian?

 - Diploma in Veterinary Pharmacy

-After completing the diploma, individuals can opt to start working or appear for the NEET exams.
+After completing the diploma, individuals can opt to start working or appear for the NEET UG exam.

 - Tamil Nadu Veterinary and Animal Sciences University